Pac-Mania

-is a 1987 maze video game developed and published by Namco for Japanese arcades; it was licensed to Atari Games for release in North America.
+is a 1987 maze video game developed and published by Namco for arcades.
+It was released by Atari Games in North America.
 In the game, the player controls Pac-Man as he must eat all of the dots while avoiding the colored ghosts that chase him in the maze.
 Eating large flashing "Power Pellets" will allow Pac-Man to eat the ghosts for bonus points, which lasts for a short period of time.
 A new feature to this game allows Pac-Man to jump over the ghosts to evade capture.
 It is the ninth title in the Pac-Man video game series and was the last one developed for arcades up until the release of Pac-Man Arrangement in 1996.
 Development was directed by Pac-Man creator Tōru Iwatani.

-Pac-Mania gained a highly positive critical reception for its uniqueness and gameplay.
+Pac-Mania gained a highly positive critical reception for its originality and gameplay.
 It was nominated for "Best Coin-Op Conversion of the Year" at the Golden Joystick Awards in 1987, although it lost to Taito's Operation Wolf.
 Pac-Mania was ported to several home consoles and computers, including the Atari ST, MSX2, Sega Genesis and Nintendo Entertainment System, the last of which being published by Tengen.
 Several Pac-Man and Namco video game collections also included the game.
-Ports for the Wii Virtual Console, iOS and mobile phones were also produced.